-We supported the dissemination of these findings by holding an event, which was attended by 100 delegates from across the NHS and AHSN Network.
+We supported the dissemination of these findings by holding an event, which was attended by 100 delegates from across the NHS and the Health Innovation Network.
 Klinik was subsequently short-listed in the 'One to Watch' category at the Medilink North of England Healthcare Business Awards.